bitovi/academy/src/angular/3a-pipes/3a-pipes.md

 @sourceref ./image-url.pipe.spec.ts

 > If you've implemented the solution correctly, when you run `npm run test` all tests will pass!

+## Technical Requirements

+1. Generate and implement the `imageUrl` __pipe__.

+  The pipe will take an image url and transform it to the path we actually want to serve the image from.
+For example, from `node_modules/place-my-order-assets` to `./assets`.
+This pipe will be used on our restaurant image thumbnail.

+  > Hint: Use String.prototype.replace to create the new path with image name.

+You'll be editing the following files:
+- __src/app/image-url.pipe.ts__

 ## Solution